GalaluddinOwais/Will-It-Rain-Tomorrow/README.md

 # Additional notes
 #### This was one of my early ML notebooks.
 I developed the technique mentioned above to address the problem of the imbalanced dataset.
 However, I later found out about the "threshold adjustment" technique, which addresses the same problem the same idea :D.
+#### visuals.py is not of my work; it was provided for me to use in completing a notebook for Udacity certification.
+I just reused it in my notebook.
 #### [Huda Ayman](https://www.linkedin.com/in/huda-ayman-63a774216/) helped design the presentation.